laminas/laminas-mvc/docs/book/migration/to-v2-7.md

 }
 ```

-In zend-eventmanager v3, event managers are now injected with the shared
+In laminas-eventmanager v3, event managers are now injected with the shared
 manager at instantiation, and no setter exists for providing the shared manager.
 As such, the above logic changed to: